ficus2904/Guess-card/README.md

 ## Credits

-This app was created by [your name].
-The memory card game was inspired by [source of inspiration].
+This app was created by Dmitriy Barabash.

 ## License